nedbat/coveragepy/doc/help/report.rst

     Report coverage statistics on modules.

     Options:
+      --always-total        Always output the TOTAL line, even when only one file is measured.
       --contexts=REGEX1,REGEX2,...
                             Only display data from lines covered in the given contexts.
 Accepts Python regexes, which must be